 Under section 213(a) of the Small Business Regulatory Enforcement Fairness Act of 1996 (Pub.
-L. 104-121), in the NPRM we offered to assist small entities in understanding the rule so that they could better evaluate its effects on them and participate in the rulemaking process.
+L. 104-121), we offer to assist small entities in understanding the rule so that they can better evaluate its effects on them and participate in the rulemaking process.